 Motivation.
 Seriously, everybody is shouting from the rooftops that they have it.
-The problem is though, that those very people shouting their motivation are often (relatively) speaking.
+The problem is though, that those very people shouting their motivation are often the least motivated.
 Seriously, how motivated could someone actually be if the majority of their time is spent trying to convince the world of their level of motivation?

 You see, the problem here isn’t motivation, it’s attitude.
 Anyone, can jump up and down and scream “look at me, I’m motivated.”
 The key for you though is not to try to convince others of your motivation.
 It’s better to first try to convince yourself.

 But let me back up for a second, I tend to jump around sometimes and get a little sidetracked, but bear with me.
 I’m gonna try to lay this out in an organized manner.

 Most people are starting off backward when they get up in the morning.
 They open their eyes after they’ve hit snooze a few times and then they –if they haven’t hit snooze too many times– think about what their life is like right now, but base it all on the past.
 They think about how their boss pisses them off, or the bills that they have to pay, the weight they have to lose, and so on and so forth.
 You know what I’m talking about.
 All that stuff that makes you NOT want to get out of the bed in the morning.

 Try this one on for size.
 Eckhart Tolle wrote in his book The Power of Now about how the future is an illusion because it hasn’t happened, but so is your past.
 Your past is also an illusion because even though it did exist, the fact still remains that all that really exists now is a memory.
 Even what you did 5 seconds ago…straight memories yo.
 Just a story that you tell yourself now.